eliasdorneles/eliasdorneles.github.io/site/pages/about.md

 Analysis](https://www.goodtherapy.org/learn-about-therapy/types/transactional-analysis),
 hoping to become a practicing psychotherapist.

-In this blog I write about personal experiences, books I've read, sofware development, opinions about technology and more.
+In this blog I write about personal experiences, books I've read, software development, opinions about technology and more.

 I come from a very musical family, I play the guitar and the piano, as a hobby.